mi8/Challenge/README.md

-# Take your chance to join the team by completing the challenge
+# 🏆 Complete the challenge and join the team !
 ## 1. Clone this repository

 - Use the Xamarin or Angular project following your preferences